-Two of the most internationally well-known Swiss watch brands today are most definitely Tag Heuer and Omega.
+Tag Heuer and Omega are two of the most internationally well-known Swiss watch brands.
 Both exude an air of luxury that few can rival in the industry.
 In terms of resale value, both are also considered at the top of the list.
 Tag Heuer is primarily known for its sporty aesthetics and appeal, while Omega covers a broader variety of watch types.
 How about in terms of watch movement quality?
 In terms of build, which brand offers the higher class?
 These questions and more will be touched upon down below.
 If you are curious to find out which is the better watch brand, stick around and we’ll help you figure out the answer.

 Tag Heuer Brand Overview